elec-e8408-mini-project-2025/project-documentation/design-report.md

 ## Web application

 The Web Application is a Python 3.x application that works on versions 3.10 and greater.
-The dependencies for the application or listed in requirements.txt:
+The dependencies for the application are listed below and can be found in requirements.txt:

 - astroid==3.3.8
 - autopep8==2.3.2